Examples and tutorials¶

 to achieve good training results.
 This can be achieved by varying

-and init_max_param_bound
+random_bound and init_max_param_bound for RTBMs.

 Also, the minimization algorithm provides extra options that may need to be adjusted in order to get acceptable results.